Revenue Recognition Rules for SuiteBilling

 • Usage

-When the treatment rules are set up, the item setup is overridden if the criteria match for each revenue element generated allowing for different treatment rules between each type of element generated.
+After treatment rules are set up, if the criteria match for each revenue element generated, the treatment rules override the item setup.
+This allows for different treatment rules between each type of element generated.

 Note:

-When using commit plus overage subscription line types, it is key to use treatment rules with any rule except default usage.
+When using commit plus overage subscription line types, it's key to use treatment rules with any rule except default usage.

 Commit Plus Overage Charges

-You can use the commit plus overage line type to charge in advance for x number of committed usage units per period at a specific price.
-Any additional units over the committed quantity at are charged at a different price as overage.
+You can use the commit plus overage line type to charge in advance for a set number of committed usage units per period at a specific price.
+Any additional units over the committed quantity are charged at a different price as overage.

-The commitment charge period and overage charge period can be different, such as an annual commitment with monthly overage.
-Overage cannot have a charge period greater than the commitment charge period.
+The commitment charge period and overage charge period can differ, such as an annual commitment with monthly overage.
+Overage can't have a charge period greater than the commitment charge period.

 Commit plus overage arrangements can be prospectively merged when using delta element functionality.